evkx/evkx.github.io/content/models/kia/ev6/EV6_Long_Range_AWD/_index.md

 ## Availability & Pricing

 The Kia EV6 Long Range AWD had its world premiere on 19.08.2024, with deliveries starting in December 2024.

+### Pricing

+Pricing may vary depending on local conditions, incentives, and promotions.
+Below are the starting prices for select countries:

+- 519 900,00 NOK (Norway)

 ## Alternative Models